 |Figurine of Harappan girl shows Kushite features|

-The oldest known center of Horite worship is Nekhen (Hierakonpolis) in Sudan.
+The oldest known center of Horite Hebrew worship is Nekhen (Hierakonpolis) on the Nile.
 Votive offerings at the Nekhen temple were ten times larger than the normal mace heads and bowls found elsewhere, suggesting that this was a very prestigious shrine.
-Horite priests placed invocations to Horus at the summit of the fortress as the sun rose.
+Horite Hebrew priests placed invocations to Horus, the son of God, at the summit of the fortress as the sun rose.